moj-analytical-services/iceberg-evaluation/docs/presentations/evaluation_like_a_boss.md

 # Context

+- Store data in AWS Data Lake
 - Use AWS DMS to extract full and changed data
 - Use AWS Glue to dedupe and version data (SCD2)
 - Use AWS Athena to derive new tables
-- Process data incrementally, but replace target table every time
 - Tables can very in size from 10 - 3B rows (~100GB)

 ![architecture_existing](../images/architecture_existing.drawio.png)